 In the case of equilateral polygons, they undergo the dissolving process with all adjacent polygons.
-Ultimately, this process results in the creation of K-anonymised areas where the disclosure threshold is met.
-Location points within these areas can be relocated to the centroids of the K-anonymised zones or randomly distributed within them to ensure anonymity.
+This process results in the creation of K-anonymised areas where the disclosure threshold is met.
+Location points within these areas can be relocated to the centroids or randomly distributed within the K-anonymised zones.

 \item \textit{Adaptive areal masking (AAM)}: This method represents an enhanced iteration of AAE~\cite{charleux2020true}.
 In AAM, specific anonymisation polygons are constructed for individual points by iteratively merging them with the nearest centroid-based polygon, followed by the next closest, until the k-anonymity threshold is met.
 This approach preserves data more effectively than AAE because aggregation stops when the desired k-anonymity level is reached.
 Additionally, it minimises point displacement by initially merging smaller polygons.
 Although merged polygons may not always be adjacent, this method is more resource-efficient than verifying adjacency.
 It further conserves resources by excluding polygons with no points to anonymise, which can be a majority in some applications.
 Lastly, the process is amenable to parallelisation as each point is treated individually, enhancing efficiency.